10 Interesting Careers and How You Can Work Towards Them

 Figuring out how someone unexpectedly, and potentially violently, met their end may be grizzly work, but it’s also morbidly fascinating.
 It’s been glamorised by television shows such as Quincy and Silent Witness, but despite this the number of people practising forensic pathology is surprisingly small.
 If this is a career that interests you, you’ll have to go to medical school and complete foundation training.
 After graduating from medical school, you’ll need to start by studying histopathology (of which forensic pathology is a specialist branch), before taking an exam from the Royal College of Pathologists and then moving on to forensic pathology in year two or three of post-graduate study; this post-graduate training will take five years in total.
 You can find out more about this and similar specialities from the Royal College of Pathologists.

 If you think you’d be good at articulate speeches, rigorous cross-examinations and lightning-fast thinking, a career as a barrister could be for you.
 The route to this profession starts with a university degree.
 This doesn’t have to be in law; you could study something else and then complete a conversion course.
 This is followed by the official Bar Professional Training Course, which can be completed in a year full-time or two years part-time.
 After that you’ll enter the Pupillage phase, during which you’ll spend a year as a pupil in a barristers’ chambers or other approved organisation.
 You’ll then be able to start practising, either self-employed or in an existing practice.
+You can learn more about the legal professional at our Law Summer School, held at many of our Summer Course Locations.

 8. City trader